 As part of the steering committee for a strong coalition of allies, we successfully advocated for the Cook County Residential Tenant Landlord Ordinance, which extends basic renter protections to more than 245,000 suburban households.

 2020 – Pivoting to Virtual Trainings

 Housing Action’s trainings, meetings, and annual conference changed significantly in 2020 as we went entirely virtual to comply with safety and public health guidelines during the COVID-19 pandemic.
 We brought 32 online trainings to 3,565 participants, helping them improve their skills and knowledge to better serve their communities.
-As we went virtual ourselves, we also supported housing counseling agencies in offering their services virtually, often for the first time.
+As we went virtual ourselves, we also supported

 2021 – Illinois Community Reinvestment Act

 Housing Action joined with Woodstock Institute and other allies to successfully advocate for the Illinois CRA, becoming only the second state with an oversight system to ensure that residents are equitably served by all three major segments of the mortgage lending market: banks, credit unions, and state-licenses mortgage companies.
-This is a historic victory for low-income and communities of color
+This is a historic victory for low-income and communities of color in Illinois.

 2021 – Getting Housing Counselors Certified

 We helped housing counselors and agencies meet new professional certification standards by an August 2021 deadline by providing online study groups and one-on-one support.
 Illinois consistently ranked in the top 5 states for HUD-certified housing counselors as the new standards rolled out.